QueenieCplusplus/ARP/README.md

 # Find me out (Unicast)

 then the device (host or GW router) with this target IP addr send ARP Reply back to the sender, the msg shows the device's MAC addr.
+By unicast, the msg sent back to 192.168.1.22.
+Then the sender got the DES MAC Addr, and learned it, update it to its ARP table using IP addr within relatied MAC addr.